+There are many styles of oak trusses, that is why we have put together our roof truss design guide to help you decide.
 There are two main factors that dictate the design of roof trusses, strength and appearance.
 Traditionally the main concern was the ability of the structure itself to bear the weight of the roof above.
 However, in many buildings where the truss structure was visible, further decorative elements were incorporated by architects.
 These made the truss an attractive decorative feature as well as a structural support.
 In buildings used as gathering spaces, such as churches or meeting halls this led to some truly beautiful and inventive designs.
 This roof truss design guide will discuss several of the most popular styles of decorative, feature roof trusses.

 In buildings with a closed attic space, support and access are the only real concerns so simpler types of trusses are used.
 However, it has become increasingly common for homeowners to remove ceilings to make a feature of the trusses above.
 In many modern buildings, roof trusses are not even necessary for support but are incorporated into the design for aesthetic reasons.
 When adding to an existing structure they may also be included to keep the internal aesthetic consistent.